 31. The Mousetrap on Thursday nights for free electronic music with a crowd of regulars who greet you with hugs, beer and smiles (also jazz on Tuesdays, bluegrass and jam bands on the weekends, delicious pork tenderloins and their famous stew)

 32. Fried chicken at Mississippi Belle.
 It’s a must (but cash only).

 33. Vegan and vegetarian fare at Taste Cafe and Marketplace or SoBro Cafe, both with patios

-34. Bungalow style homes are perfect for John and I at this point in our lives.
+34. Bungalow style homes are perfect for Rahul and I at this point in our lives.
 It’s just the right amount of space without feeling the need to fill it with “stuff.”